-- The published Word document is not stored in the Dimensions RM database. - You might receive a message that informs you that the file you are trying to open is in a different format than .doc.
-You can safely click Yes in this dialog box and the file will open in Word.
+- The published Word document is not stored in the Dimensions RM database. - If Microsoft Word is not installed on the server, Microsoft Word documents are created with file extension .doc instead of .docx.
+When opening a .doc file, you might receive a message that informs you that this file is in a different format than .doc.
+You can safely click Yes in this dialog box and the file will open in Word. - If a .doc file is created, all links in the Table of Contents point to page number one.
+To correctly number the entries in the Table of Contents, right-click the Table of Contents and select Update in the context menu.